zcorleissen/documentation/source/external_integration.rst

 To disable automatic ACL creation for a particular instance:

 * Browse to the settings page for that instance
-* Set the button labeled 'AWS ACL Synchronization' to off.
+* Set the button labeled 'ACLSync' to off.

 To disable automatic ACL creation completely:

 * Browse to the `external integration`_ page.
     * At the top right of the ObjectRocket UI, click on the person icon with your login
     * From the dropdown, select 'Manage External Integration'
-    * Under 'ACLSync', in the 'AWS' section, click the button labeled 'Delete AWS Access Keys'.
+    * Under 'ACLSync', in the 'AWS' section, click the button labeled 'Delete AWS Access Key'.

 .. _external integration: https://app.objectrocket.com/external
 .. _accounts: https://rpm.newrelic.com/accounts